alxfed/alxfed.github.io/_posts/2019-02-18-Data-the-definition.markdown

 post-analysis.</pre>

 It is hard to argue with this.
 As I said, in Russian it has exactly this flavour of out of context 'something', given to you by God knows who.<br>
-&nbsp;&nbsp;&nbsp;&nbsp;But there is an interesting link in wikipedia to a page explaining this difference between 'data' and 'information' in even more detail it is [this link](https://www.diffen.com/difference/Data_vs_Information).
+&nbsp;&nbsp;&nbsp;&nbsp;But there is an interesting link in wikipedia to a page explaining this difference between 'data' and 'information' in even more detail, it is [this link](https://www.diffen.com/difference/Data_vs_Information).
 Fun read if you have a spare minute.
 The main snippet from it is this:<br>
 <pre>
 Data is raw, unorganized facts that need to be processed.
 Data can be something simple and seemingly random and useless